Skip to main content

 note

-The {ext.} prefix can only be used in the first step of a workflow.
+Use the {ext.} prefix can only in the first step of a workflow.

 Accessing external dictionary properties